-The Trim Management System that Marel and Kepak developed, automates the analysis of trim for the fat/lean ratio and better enables Kepak to manage their trim and hit target fat percentages.
+The SensorX Accuro system that Marel and Kepak developed, automates the analysis of trim for the fat/lean ratio and better enables Kepak to manage their trim and hit target fat percentages.

-The set-up involves directing trim from two deboning lines to one of two infeed units of the Trim Management System – one for hind-quarter trim and one for forequarter trim.
+The set-up involves directing trim from two deboning lines to one of two infeed units – one for hind-quarter trim and one for forequarter trim.
 At the infeed units, two sorting operators visually pre-grade the trim by pushing the pieces – up to 5.5 kg - into one of the buffer bins (e.g. fat, medium, lean).
-The meat is then dropped onto a conveyor leading to the SensorX fat analysis and bone detection unit.
+The meat is then dropped onto a conveyor leading to the fat analysis and bone detection unit.

-By scanning the meat for density variations, using X-ray technology, the SensorX can determine the precise weight and fat/lean content - Chemical Lean (CL), and detect any hazardous contaminants embedded in the meat.
+By scanning the meat for density variations, using X-ray technology, the precise weight and fat/lean content - Chemical Lean (CL) can be accurately determined and any hazardous contaminants embedded in the meat can be detected.

 The results of each CL measurement are sent to the subsequent Trimgrader and the meat is directed to the allocated gate to form a final batch of the correct weight and fat/lean ratio, specified by the processor.